ADC Telecommunications: Corporate acquisitions

 The company acquired Telinq in 1990.
 In 1993, ADC acquired Fibermux Corp., a manufacturer of LAN Hubs and Data Multiplexers.
 ADC sold Kentrox to the private equity firm Platinum Equity, LLC in 2001.

 ADC also acquired American Lightwave Systems, a manufacturer of uncompressed video transport equipment for telecom carriers.
 This division was later sold to C-COR Electronics.

 In 1996, ADCT merged with ITS (Information Transmission Systems) but has since sold it off.

 In May 1997, ADC Telecommunications signed a definitive agreement to acquire The Apex Group Inc., for approximately $26 million.

-In 1999, the company acquired Saville.
+In 1999, the company acquired Canadian company Saville Systems.
 A year later, in May 2000, ADC purchased the Swedish-based company Altitun.

 In 2000.
 ADC acquired PairGain Technologies Inc. for 1.6 billion USD in stocks.

 In 2004, ADC acquired KRONE, a supplier of copper and fiber-based connectivity products and services.

 In 2005, ADC acquired Fiber Optic Network Solutions (FONS) to expand its FTTX offerings and OpenCell to enhance its wireless coverage and capacity offerings.

 G-Connect was acquired by ADC Technologies in 2006 for an undisclosed amount.

 In 2007 ADC acquired LGC Wireless.

 In 2008, ADC expanded its market presence and manufacturing capacity in China by acquiring Century Man Communications.